Homes In Multiple Occupation Licence

 - Prescribed Standards for Houses of Multiple Occupation

 - File type: PDF

 To apply for this licence, please contact the department direct to discuss your application.
 We will advise you of what is required and send you the appropriate forms either by post or email.

 Tel: 01273 484354

 Lewes District Council

 Please contact the housing team for advice on fee calculation in order to ascertain the correct fee level.

-We will inspect the property during the lifetime of the licence however.
-A licence is normally issued for 5 years but we may decide to issue it for a shorter period if that is more appropriate.
+A licence is normally issued for 5 years but we may decide to issue it for a shorter period.
+We will inspect the property during the lifetime of the licence.

 You have the right of appeal.

 Southern Rent Assessment Panel & Leasehold Valuation Tribunal,